Teun Wilke

-Teun Sebastián Ángel Wilke Braams (born 14 March 2002) is a Mexican professional footballer who plays as a Striker for Liga MX club Guadalajara.
+Teun Sebastián Ángel Wilke Braams (born 14 March 2002) is a Mexican professional footballer who plays as a striker for Colombian club Fortaleza, on loan from Guadalajara.

 Club career

 Early career

 Starting his career at the academy of Querétaro, Wilke spent a year there before moving abroad to join the Dutch club Heerenveen.
 On 31 August 2021, he signed with the Serie B team S.P.A.L.

 On 20 August 2022, Wilke was loaned out to Jupiler Pro League club Cercle Brugge.
 On 27 August, he made his professional debut in a league match against Zulte Waregem, coming on as a substitute.
 After three late-substitute appearances for the main squad, he was moved to the reserve squad Jong Cercle which plays in the fourth-tier Belgian Division 2.

 Guadalajara

 On 3 September 2023, Wilke joined Mexican club Guadalajara.
 He was immediately loaned out to Tapatío, the club's official reserve team.

 On 2 November 2024, Wilke made his Liga MX debut in a match against UNAM.
 In July 2025, Wilke was promoted to the first team.

+In January 2026, he joined Colombian club Fortaleza on loan.